music-suite/music-suite/docs/src/User-Guide.md

     -- TODO use claves, maracas here
 ```

-As patterns are infinite, we can compose patterns of different durations.
-Both patterns will just be repeated indefinately.
+We can compose patterns of different durations.
+The layers of the two pattern will be repeated independently.

 ```haskell+music
 map Just $ renderPattern (a <> b) (0 <-> 2)